Join the Testnet

 A Note on Gas and Fees

-On Spend Hub testnet, the accepted denom is
+On Spend Hub mainnet, the accepted denom is

 Transactions on the Spend Hub network need to include a transaction fee in order to be processed.
 This fee pays for the gas required to run the transaction.
 The formula is the following:

 fees = ceil(gas * gasPrices)